 Malu's hours were increased at the video studio.
-She'd

-saved enough to get her own apartment.
+She'd saved enough to get her own apartment.

 Willie & his friend were both working for the teamsters union.
-Their first business venture, "GRIMEBUSTERS!" - an apartment cleaning service - had become quite successful and they also found their own apartment just around the corner.
+Their first business venture, "GRIMEBUSTERS!" - an apartment cleaning service - had become quite successful and alive and eager, if not exactly well.